SmartInvoiceXYZ/smart-invoice/packages/FAQ/docs/FAQ.md

 <p>&nbsp;</p>

-###### Deposit is a function that allows the Client to deposit funds into a milestone, before or after the milestone is completed, the Client can “Release” the funds to the Provider for their services.
+###### Deposit is a function that allows the client to deposit funds into the milestone(s), and before or after the milestone is completed, the client can use the release function to release the funds to the provider for their service.
+In order to release funds, the client must first make a deposit!

 </details></h4>

 <h4><details>
-<summary>Why can’t I release my payment?
+<summary>Why can’t I release or withdraw my payment?
 (CLIENT)</summary>

 <p>&nbsp;</p>

-###### In order to release payment to the provider, you must first make a deposit to the Smart Invoice contract.
-Once you have made a deposit, you will see the option to “Release” funds to the provider.
+###### In order to release or withdraw your payment, first you will want to navigate to "view existing invoice" and check the status shown in the right column next to your smart invoice.
+If the status of your smart invoice shows:

+1. Awaiting deposit - this means you need to make a deposit, following your deposit you will be able to release payment
+2. In dispute - You will not be able to release/withdraw payment until the dispute is resolved
+3. Safety valve withdrawal date passed

 </details></h4>